 Heavy mechanical loads, contamination, vibration and moisture are all threats to operational efficiency of wind and tidal turbines.
 In particular, rotating components such as bearings and gears require attention due to the harsh conditions.
 An automatic lubrication system provides the most efficient amount of lubricant to the turbines while the machine is running and contributes to a reduction in friction and contamination.
 This results in optimized bearing life, long-term service intervals and reduced operational costs.
 Automatic lubrication systems are key in these applications.

 Lubrication systems for wind turbines

 Wind turbines have undergone continual development over the years, including a spectacular increase in size.
-In 1990, rotor diameter was only 75 feet; in 2014 it had already reached 325 feet.
+In 1990, rotor diameter was only 23 m; in 2014 it had already reached 99 m.
 This size increase and the associated regulations and new demands pose challenges to component manufacturers.